grz0zrg/fas/README.md

 ### Packets

-To communicate with FAS, there is only four type of packets, the first byte is the packet identifier, below is the expected data for each packets :
+To communicate with FAS, there is only four type of packets, the first byte is the packet identifier, below is the expected data for each packets (you must send settings before sending any frames!) :

 Synth settings, packet identifier 0 :
 ```c